Learn more about NVU Online

 What are the technical requirements (computer and software) for online NVU Online courses?

 NVU Online courses require students to use the Canvas learning management system on a weekly basis throughout the term.
+Learn more about technical requirements for NVU Online courses.

 Are NVU Online students eligible for the same services as campus-based students?